K3ury99/Proyectos_Orientado_A_Objetos/README.md

+## Proyectos_Orientado_A_Objetos_C#
-## This is an object-oriented C# project store to cover a specific need depending on the project being worked on.
+This is an object-oriented C# project store to cover a specific need depending on the project being worked on.